-Many international students at the University of Vermont are interested in traveling to Canada.
+Many international students and scholars at the University of Vermont are interested in traveling to Canada.
 The Canadian border is just 70 km from Burlington, Vermont.
 The city of Montreal is just an hour and forty-five minutes by car from Burlington.
 Remember that if you are leaving the USA, you will need to be prepared also for reentry.
 See links on side panel for details.

 Do I need a Canadian Visa?